elucian/bee/syntax/overview.md

 ```
 create a := 10;

-cycle:
+while (a > 0):
   modify a -= 1;
   -- conditional repetition
-  loop if (a % 2 = 0);
+  repeat if (a % 2 = 0);
   write a;
-  -- conditional termination
-  stop if (a < 0);
   write ',';
-cycle;
+while;

 ```

 **Notes:**

-* If _stop_ condition is missing the cycle is infinite;
+* If _stop_ condition is missing the while is infinite;
-* The cycle can be controlled using conditionals;
+* The while can be controlled using conditionals;

-### Nested cycles
+### Nested while

-Nested cycles can be labeled:
+One while block can be nested inside another.

 **pattern:**

 ```
--- label 2 nested cycles
-cycle outer:
-  cycle inner:
+while condition:
-    -- continue with outer cycle
+  -- outer block statements
-    loop outer if condition;
   ...
-    -- stop for both cycles
-    stop outer if condition;
-  cycle;
-cycle;
+  while condition:
+    -- inner block
+    ...
+  while;
+  -- continue outer block
+  ...
+  while condition:
+    -- inner block
+    ...
+  while;
+  ...
+while;
 ```

+**Note:** You can not jump outside of a nested while statement.

 **example**